1OTH3R/code-prettifier-extension/README.md

 One important thing to know is that this will not accept dysfunctional code.
 <br>
 This is a code prettifier, not a code fixer/debugger.
+Also, please close your tags.

 ---